 From Mike Gebert of the Nitrateville vintage film discussion group:

 The 2.0 DTS-HD MA sound mix contains a score composed and performed by Jeff Rapsis, and he brings a hearty piano mood to the feature, doing a considerable job supporting onscreen activities.
-It's a simple track, but clear and commanding, with ideal balance and presence, without any dips in quality.And here's one from www.moviessilently.com:
+It's a simple track, but clear and commanding, with ideal balance and presence, without any dips in quality.This is from Matthew Hartman of High-Def Digest:

 This release features an enthusiastic piano score by Jeff Rapsis, which was adapted from an original 1923 cue sheet.
 The score makes liberal use of the 18th century French ballad Plaisir d’amour, which the film states is the favorite song of H.B.
 Warner’s character.
 Modern viewers will likely be more familiar with Elvis Presley’s Can’t Help Falling in Love, which uses the same melody.
 Just be assured that everything is quite correct and the movie has not developed Elvis fever.Let me know if you see any others!